General Rules and Conditions

 22. Where a time limit is set for a performance, the competitor should not exceed it.
-Should this happen, the entrant is disqualified for a prize and will receive a report only.
+Should this happen, the competitor is disqualified for a prize and will receive a report only.

 24. First place Championship winners are not permitted to enter the same section for the next two (2) years.

 25. Persons who have been taught or advised by the Adjudicator in the six (6) months prior to the opening day of the Eisteddfod cannot compete in the Eisteddfod under that

-26. Competitors waiting their turn will show consideration by remaining quiet while others are competing.
+26. Competitors waiting their turn and audience members will show consideration by remaining quiet while others are competing.
 If continual disruption is generated during a performance, the offender will be asked leave the room until that particular Section has been completed.